voluntarily/vly1/README.md

 You don't need permission to help - its open.

 This is an open source project and you are welcome to contribute at any level you feel comfortable.
-Find out more about the project at the [Website](http://voluntari.ly) and read the
+Find out more about the project at the [Website](http://voluntari.ly) and then...

 1. Say hi or ask questions in the gitter chat room above
 2. email team@voluntari.ly to tell us about yourself